Last Updated: June 20, 2020

 (The thermostat only showed to 90, and the needle was off the scale to the right.)

 Her RV AC was ON AND WORKING.
-Still, it clearly wasn't keeping up.
+Still, it didn't keep up.
 She was devastated, knowing she inadvertently could have killed her beloved pet.

-This kind of thing can happen to anyone if the proper precautions are not taken, such as in this case.
+This kind of thing can happen to anyone if the proper precautions aren't taken, as in this case.
 She was lucky.

 Had her AC died, she wouldn't have known.
 Her dog would have died a miserable death.

-If she'd had a pet temperature monitor, she would have been warned about the rising temperature in her RV.
+If she'd had a pet temperature monitor, it would have warned her about the rising temperature in her RV.